|

 inside, get him outside quickly before he has a chance to fail!

-the way, there are many products available in your pet supply store for
+are many products available in your pet supply store for cleaning up

-cleaning up "accidents" in the house.
-Just remember, you want to use
+"accidents" in the house.
+Just remember, you want to use something

 "go" there again.
 Cleaning products with ammonia aren't a good